Mudpuppy12/ares-renown-plugin/README.md

        value: Noble

 #### renown_title
-This is where you define the expression used for renown in your game.
-Perhaps you prefer "Influence" or "Glory".
+This is where you define the expression used for renown in your game, if "Renown" doesn't work for you.
+Other options include for instance "Influence" and "Glory".

 #### shortcuts
 Here is a space where you can define shortcuts for the commands.

 #### standard_types
-Here you can define various standard types for renown entries.
+Here you can define various standard types for renown entries when working with the renown management route in the webportal.
 Use "type" for the name, and you can set points to positive or negative values.
 See the examples below.
+This can make adding new entries for characters easier.

      standard_types:
      - type: Freeform